The 2015 edition of the International Swimming Pool and Spa Code is available.

 - Eliminates entrapment incidents, and ensures Virginia Graeme Baker Act compliance and eligibility under the VGB State Grant Program by reference to APSP-7 Standard for Suction Entrapment Avoidance.

 - Uses time-proven ANSI/APSP standards by reference and integration.

 - Contains barrier, decking and lighting provisions coordinating with the IBC.

 - Covers all types of aquatic vessels, including residential and public pools, portable and in-ground spas, water parks, exercise spas, and hot tubs.

 - Is based on up to date, scientific and third party testing and research on issues such as entrapment prevention, drowning prevention, energy usage and materials and dimensions.

 - Requires portable spas be certified to the latest industry standards, eliminating the need to inspect inaccessible interior components.

 - The first swimming pool and spa code to address aquatic recreation facilities.

-- The first swimming pool and spa code to include an energy standard for residential portable electric spas and for ?residential ?in-ground swimming pools and spas.
+- The first swimming pool and spa code to address energy usage by including an energy standard for residential portable electric spas and for residential in-ground swimming pool and spa equipment.